logologo

 2025/2026 Updates

-The Graduate Route has faced significant political pressure since 2023, with the Migration Advisory Committee reviewing the route.
-Key developments:
+The Graduate Route has been under political scrutiny since 2023, with the Migration Advisory Committee reviewing it twice.

-• English language: From January 2026, applicants switching from Graduate Route to Skilled Worker must now meet B2 English (rather than B1).
+One concrete change: from January 2026, anyone switching from Graduate Route to Skilled Worker must meet B2 English rather than B1.

 Common Mistakes to Avoid

-• Thinking it leads to ILR directly.
-Graduate Route time counts toward the 5-year ILR qualifying period, but you must still meet all other ILR requirements.
-You cannot apply for ILR directly from the Graduate Route.
+• Thinking it leads directly to ILR.
+Your time counts toward the 5-year qualifying period, but you cannot apply for ILR from the Graduate Route itself.
+You need to switch to a qualifying route first.

-• Not starting the Skilled Worker search early enough.
-The 2-year window goes quickly.
+• Waiting too long to job-hunt.
+Two years goes fast.
 Start searching for sponsored roles in your final year of study.

-• Assuming all universities qualify.
-Only degree-awarding institutions registered as Student sponsors qualify.
-Some private colleges may not.
+• Assuming every university qualifies.
+Only degree-awarding institutions registered as Student sponsors are eligible.
+Some private colleges are not.

 Frequently Asked Questions